DavidZhuMASY4100/Tech_trend_analyzer/README.md

 The "track" button allows users to display all charts in the interface.
 The "download" button allows users to store raw datasets to local directory.

+# scrap_files
+This is the location that contains all scraped data from Indeed by using this analyzer.